aiqm/torchani/torchani/cuaev/README.md

 ```
 conda install pytorch torchvision torchaudio cudatoolkit={YOUR_CUDA_VERSION} -c pytorch-nightly
 ```
+Note that [CUDA 11](https://github.com/aiqm/torchani/issues/549) is still not supported yet.

 ## Install
 In most cases, if `gcc` and `cuda` environment are well configured, runing the following command at `torchani` directory will install torchani and cuaev together.